shopware5/shopware/UPGRADE-5.4.md

 * Added database field `garbage_collectable TINYINT(1) DEFAULT 1` to table `s_media_album` to define if an album is to be considered by the `sw:media:cleanup` command.
 The flag can be toggled in the album settings.
 * Added product box layout selection support for manufacturer listings
 * Added destroy method to `swJumpToTab` jQuery plugin
-* Added option to discard Less/Javascript files of extended themes (more information: https://developers.shopware.com/designers-guide/theme-startup-guide/#theme.php)
+* Added option to discard Less/Javascript files of extended themes.
+[More information](https://developers.shopware.com/designers-guide/theme-startup-guide/#theme.php)
 * Added multi-select feature when assigning variant configurations to product images
 * Added variant configuration information in the image information panel
 * Added DIC parameters: